How To Link Content In WordPress

 - Editing text in the link but finding that text ends up outside of the link.

-Link boundaries create a ‘shield’ around the link to help streamline the link editing process …
+Link boundaries create a ‘shield’ around the link to help streamline the link editing process.

 Internal Link Options

-Your link will be removed …
+Your hyperlink will be deleted.

-- Breadcrumb website navigation
+- Breadcrumb links.

-- Related posts
+- Related posts.

-- Linking through sidebar and footer widgets
+- Footer and sidebar widgets

 Congratulations!
 Now you know how to easily link content in your posts and pages using the WordPress linking tool.